anishrajeshkumar2002/CSE-110/README.md

 # CSE-110
 "Anish's User Page"
-"python is the best and most awesome programming language"
+"python is the best and most amazing programming language out there"